rouga/PPFS2D/Readme.txt

 0.990346          0.911222
 0.998131          0.99806

 IMPORANT : The subroutine to compute Cp values for lifting surfaces is still in alpha testing.
 Thus, it's very likely output results are inaccurate.

+Same procedure can be applied for cylinder.dat and naca0012.dat demo files.